SamProf/MatBlazor/README.md

 ## News

-### MatBlazor 0.6.12
+### MatBlazor 0.6.12 - in progress
+- New component MatDialog - in progress
 - MatCheckbox add inline label (enkodellc)

 ### MatBlazor 0.6.11
-- Added MatProgressBar component
+- New component MatProgressBar

 ### MatBlazor 0.6.10
-- Added Elevation
+- New styles Elevation
 - License of used packages added to js boundle

 ### MatBlazor 0.6.9